Charlottetown Driving Park: History

 The CDP opened on October 2, 1889, at a site along the west bank of the Hillsborough River in the rural community of Parkdale (amalgamated into Charlottetown in 1996).
 The facility soon established itself as one of the premiere race tracks in eastern Canada.

 The track is an oval dirt surface standardbred race course.
 Its original judge's stand built in 1889 still stands on the inner field, having been restored in 1999.
 The starting gate, dating to 1948 and the first of its kind in Canada, was also restored to operational use in 1999.

 During the third week of August, the CDP hosts "Old Home Week", Prince Edward Island's annual provincial agricultural exhibition running 15 racing programs over 9 days.
-A newer tradition since 1960, "Old Home Week" culminates in the running of the "Gold Cup and Saucer" finale at the end of the exhibition - a race which has drawn celebrities and royalty and locals alike.
+A newer tradition since 1960, "Old Home Week" culminates in the running of the "Gold Cup and Saucer" finale at the end of the exhibition - a race which has drawn celebrities, royalty and locals alike.
 It is one of Canada's premiere harness racing events and draws record breaking crowds every year.

 The CDP grandstand originally housed a restaurant and enclosed and open viewing areas for both winter and temperate season racing.

 In 1990, the adjacent Charlottetown Civic Centre was built onto the CDP complex.
 A fire in the early 1990s among the wood-constructed horse stables led to the building of many new concrete stables, although urban development pressures around the CDP site may lead to horse owners being forced to practice their animals at another site on the outskirts of Charlottetown, leaving the CDP as primarily a race facility.
-Today, the track is used also as a training facility for many horses and employs over 50 trainers, grooms, and horse people.
+Today, the track is used also as a training facility for many horses and employs over 50 trainers, grooms, and other support staff.

 The roof of the CDP grandstand was heavily damaged by Hurricane Juan on September 29, 2003.
 This development is believed to have spurred the CDP's redevelopment by the provincial government into a so-called racino.